Travel money guide: Malaysia

-Malaysia is one of the most ethnically and culturally diverse regions of the world and a popular destination for Australian tourists.
-Before you head to Malaysia, make sure you’ve planned how you’re going to access your cash.
+Heading to Malaysia?
+Before you go, make sure you've planned how you're going to access your cash to avoid being stung with high fees and poor exchange rates.
 Sorting out your travel money is just as important as finding travel insurance, accommodation and planning your holiday itinerary.

 Compare travel cards for Malaysia